Premiership of Liz Truss: Calls for Truss's resignation

-According to the Daily Telegraph, as of 17 October, there were at least five Conservative MPs calling for Truss's resignation: Crispin Blunt, Andrew Bridgen, Angela Richardson, Charles Walker and Jamie Wallis.
+According to The Telegraph, as of 17 October, there were at least five Conservative MPs calling for Truss's resignation: Crispin Blunt, Andrew Bridgen, Angela Richardson, Charles Walker and Katie Wallis.
 In an interview with the BBC's Chris Mason that evening Truss said she was "sorry for the mistakes that have been made" but remained "committed to the vision".
 She also said she would lead the Conservatives into the next general election.
-On 18 October, Lord Frost, had also called for the Prime Minister to resign.
+Lord Frost, on 18 October, had also called for the Prime Minister to resign.

-On 17 and 20 October, Truss had meetings with Sir Graham Brady, the chair of the 1922 Committee.
-The meeting on 17 October was stated to have caused Truss to miss an urgent question on the afternoon of 17 October requested by opposition leader Keir Starmer and granted by House of Commons Speaker Sir Lindsay Hoyle—with Leader of the House Penny Mordaunt answering on Truss's behalf.
+Truss had meetings with Sir Graham Brady, the chair of the 1922 Committee on 17 and 20 October.
+The former meeting was stated to have caused Truss to miss an urgent question on the afternoon of 17 October requested by opposition leader Keir Starmer and granted by House of Commons Speaker Sir Lindsay Hoyle—with Leader of the House Penny Mordaunt answering on Truss's behalf.
 Truss's absence drew criticism from a number of MPs, including Starmer, although Truss later made a brief appearance in the House.

 British tabloid newspaper Daily Star released a livestream of an iceberg lettuce on 14 October after The Economist compared Truss's term to "the shelf-life of a lettuce".